- Jobber Blueprint /

 15. John the Plumber

-A perfect balance of DIY content for consumers and tips and tricks for plumbers, John the Plumber’s blog is a great example of what a successful blog should look like.
+A perfect balance of DIY content for consumers and tips and tricks for plumbers, John the Plumber’s blog is a great example of what a successful business blog can look like.

 It covers a ton of content including winter plumbing tips, plumbing myths, and how to prevent plumbing emergencies.
 Browse their blog for topic inspiration before you start writing your own.